justinknguyen/Pi-Guide/My Raspberry Pi 4/Installed Programs/README.md

 # Installed Programs
-On Windows, PuTTY will be used to SSH into the Pi and install everything.
+I recommend installing the programs in the order listed.

+On Windows, uese PuTTY.
 On Mac, use Termius.
+They will be used to SSH into the Pi and install/control everything. <br>
 When you SSH into the Pi, the default username is `pi` and the password is `raspberry`.